meetecho/janus-gateway/README.md

                                   to be accepted by Janus (useful when wrapping Janus API requests in a server, none by default)
+	-R, --enable-rabbitmq         Enable RabbitMQ support  (default=off)
+	-H, --rabbitmq-host=string    Address (host:port) of the RabbitMQ server to use (default=localhost:5672)
+	-t, --rabbitmq-in-queue=string
+                                  Name of the RabbitMQ queue for incoming messages (no default)
+	-f, --rabbitmq-out-queue=string
+                                  Name of the RabbitMQ queue for outgoing messages (no default)

 Options passed through the command line have the precedence on those specified in the configuration file.
 To start the gateway, simply run: